Rhett & Link: As a duo

 On December 4, 2009, Rhett & Link teamed up with DFTBA Records and created a new album called Up To This Point.

-On October 4, 2013, Rhett & Link released "Epic Rap Battle: Nerd vs. Geek" which gained 50 million views on YouTube and triggered some internet memes with the "Yeah, nerd!" and the "Yes I am a nerd!", while the music was clearly talking about a nerd and a geek in TigerDirect rapping to see who is better, after the video was released, their second channel, Good Mythical Morning, released the video "NERD vs GEEK: How to Tell the Difference", which was explaining differences between nerds and geeks.
+On October 4, 2013, Rhett & Link released "Epic Rap Battle: Nerd vs. Geek" which gained 50 million views on YouTube and triggered several internet memes.
+The video followed a nerd and a geek in TigerDirect rapping to see who is better.
+After the video was released, their second channel, Good Mythical Morning, released the video "NERD vs GEEK: How to Tell the Difference", which was explaining differences between nerds and geeks.

 In May 2015, Rhett & Link released a new album with the songs from their series, "Song Biscuits", which involved them writing a song with a guest (or just themselves) within an hour and performing it.
 This album is entitled Song Biscuits: Volume 1 and is available on iTunes.

 To correspond with their YouTube Red show, Rhett & Link's Buddy System, the duo released the album Buddy System (Music From Season 1) which includes seven songs, one from each episode.
 It was released a week before the premiere date in October 2016 and is available on Google Play Music and iTunes.